Onlia's iOS and Android app aims to modernize auto insurance

-The main feature included in the app is designed to reward safe and distraction-free driving.
-Onlia Sense utilizes telematics technology that measures your vehicle’s speed and movement to examine your driving habits.
+The main feature included in the app is that it’s designed to reward safe and distraction-free driving.
+Onlia Sense utilizes telematics technology that measures your vehicle’s speed and movement to analyze your driving habits.
 In a way, it’s like the Carrot Rewards’ now defunct app, but for your car.

 The app detects how fast your car accelerates, whether you are distracted by your phone, how quickly you take corners and other information related to driving habits.
 Onlia Sense then gives you a score out of 100 for the trip, along with a monthly rating that averages all of your travel under one score.
 There are also perks for travelling specific distances.

-Your score then earns you coupons, including monthly perks like $5 Starbucks gift cards.
-Your rewards points can also be spent on Onlia Road Side Assistance services (more on this later) and discounts on monthly insurance rates as long as Onlia is your provider.
+Your score then earns you coupons, including monthly perks like $5 CAD Starbucks gift cards.
 Rewards are limited right now, so hopefully, Onlia expands its partner offerings in the future.

 The app also provides GPS navigation, but most will likely prefer to still use Google Maps or Waze.
 It’s worth noting that Onlia Sense doesn’t require additional hardware, and is not linked to your auto insurance rate in any way.
 You don’t even need to be an Onlia customer to use this portion of the app.
 All that is required is an iPhone or Android smartphone to power the platform.